Republican Party unity under Trump is real – but not without strains

 It’s also notable who wasn’t in the arena to hear Mr. Trump’s promises of togetherness.

-The former president’s first-term vice president, Mike Pence, was fishing in Montana.
+His former vice president, Mike Pence, was fishing in Montana.
 The 2012 Republican presidential ticket – Sen. Mitt Romney of Utah and former Rep. Paul Ryan – wasn’t here.
-Former Republican President George W. Bush did not make an appearance, nor did former Vice President Dick Cheney or his daughter, former Wyoming Rep. Liz Cheney.
-More than half a dozen Republican Senate candidates gave primetime speeches Tuesday evening, but former Maryland Gov. Larry Hogan, who has so far declined to endorse Mr. Trump while running for a Senate seat that would be a dream pick-up for Republicans, was absent.
+Republican former President George W. Bush did not make an appearance, nor did former Vice President Dick Cheney or his daughter, former Wyoming Rep. Liz Cheney.
+More than half a dozen Republican Senate candidates gave prime-time speeches Tuesday evening, but former Maryland Gov. Larry Hogan, who has so far declined to endorse Mr. Trump while running for a Senate seat that would be a dream pickup for Republicans, was absent.

-“You can always say ‘Oh, so-and-so didn’t come.’
+“You can always say, ‘Oh, so-and-so didn’t come.’
 Who cares?
 It’s their right not to come,” said New York Rep. Mike Lawler.

-Instead, many attendees note all the onetime Trump opponents who were present, like primary rivals Florida Gov. Ron DeSantis and former South Carolina Gov. Nikki Haley, who endorsed Mr. Trump for the first time in her convention speech.
+Instead, many attendees noted all the onetime Trump opponents who were present, like primary rivals Florida Gov. Ron DeSantis and former South Carolina Gov. Nikki Haley, who endorsed Mr. Trump for the first time in her convention speech.

-“You saw many of President Trump’s primary opponents here speaking, they were well received,” Ohio Republican Gov. Mike DeWine told the Monitor.
+“You saw many of President Trump’s primary opponents here speaking; they were well received,” said Ohio Republican Gov. Mike DeWine.
 He said that this convention, the 10th he has attended, was more unified than the Cleveland convention he presided over as home-state governor eight years ago.

 Still, when Ms. Haley first came onstage Tuesday, a smattering of boos rippled from the crowd.
-The greeting for Senate Minority Leader Mitch McConnell, the longest serving Senate party leader in U.S. history, when he announced Kentucky’s delegates for Mr. Trump on Monday was almost hostile.
+The greeting for Senate Minority Leader Mitch McConnell, the longest-serving Senate party leader in U.S. history, when he announced Kentucky’s delegates for Mr. Trump on Monday, was almost hostile.

 Trump-driven shifts are visible in Republican platform

-“The party has moved from an elitist party to a working class party.
-That includes the Bushes and Mike Pence,” says Mary Downey, an alternate delegate from Florida wearing an American flag dress.
-“It’s not the Republican party of 30 years ago anymore.”
+“The party has moved from an elitist party to a working-class party.
+That includes the Bushes and Mike Pence,” said Mary Downey, an alternate delegate from Florida wearing an American flag dress.
+“It’s not the Republican Party of 30 years ago anymore.”

-That’s true not just in terms of personnel, but also policy.
-In Republicans’ 2024 party platform, two longtime pillars – abortion and guns – were largely missing from the drastically shortened document, which Mr. Trump and his team reportedly rewrote themselves.
+That’s true not just in terms of personnel, but also in policy.
+In Republicans’ 2024 party platform, two longtime pillars – abortion and guns – were largely missing from this year’s document, which Mr. Trump and his team reportedly rewrote themselves and drastically shortened from the 2016-2020 version.

-“As somebody that’s a Republican that believes in pro-life and believes in character that matters and believes in global leadership, I want to stay in the party and fight for some of the principles that I believe in,” said former Arkansas Gov. Asa Hutchinson, one of the few Trump-critical Republicans who attended the RNC without endorsing the former president, in an interview Monday.
+“As somebody that’s a Republican that believes in pro-life and believes in character that matters and believes in global leadership, I want to stay in the party and fight for some of the principles that I believe in,” said former Arkansas Gov. Asa Hutchinson, one of the few Trump-critical Republicans who attended the convention without endorsing the former president, in an interview Monday.
 But he seemed resigned to the fact that this wasn’t the old GOP he came up in.

 “It’s his party,” said Mr. Hutchinson.

 Not helping Mr. Hutchinson’s decision is Mr. Trump’s choice for vice president.
-Ohio Sen. JD Vance was “the most MAGA person that was out there” among the known contenders, says Mr. Hutchinson, who worries about Mr. Vance’s opposition to supporting Ukraine.
+Ohio Sen. J.D.
+Vance was “the most MAGA person that was out there” among the known contenders, said Mr. Hutchinson, who worried about Mr. Vance’s opposition to supporting Ukraine.
 Governor DeWine of Ohio voiced similar concerns.

-“It was good for JD Vance last night to openly acknowledge that we have differences,” says Mr. DeWine of the vice presidential nominee’s speech Wednesday evening.
+“It was good for J.D.
+Vance last night to openly acknowledge that we have differences,” said Mr. DeWine of the vice presidential nominee’s speech Wednesday evening.

 But as Mr. Trump’s thousands of delegates cheered to his greatest hits during his convention speech, intraparty policy differences didn’t seem top of mind.
 And the former president himself seemed to recognize the gift of this political moment.